 When it comes to residential roof insurance claims in Colorado, the process can oftentimes be confusing and lengthy.
 If it’s not bad enough that you have to deal with damage to your home that can lead to rainwater leaking through the ceiling and all kinds of other problems… you also have to figure out how to work with your insurance company!

 Axe Roofing here in Colorado is ready to help you navigate all the confusing terminology and questions you may have when you need to file a roofing insurance claim.
 We have years of experience dealing with roofing insurance claims in Colorado, so rest assured that we’ll be able to help you with yours, too.

 If you’d like to read on to understand a bit more before you give us a call, we’ve put together a comprehensive, step-by-step guide to help explain how roof insurance claims work:

-- Research and Document
+- Research and Document Roof Damage

-- Call a Roofing Contractor
+- Call a Roofing Contractor for a Damage Assessment

 - Call Insurance & File a Roofing Claim

-A roof inspection should always be conducted after severe weather.
+If you live in Colorado, a roof inspection should always be conducted after severe weather.
 When that happens, document the condition of your roof through pictures and/or videos.
 This will help you prepare in case you ever need to file a roofing insurance claim.

 Additionally, check your insurance documents to see what your insurance policy covers and what your deductible and coverage limits are.